noahehall/multicloud/providers/aws/services/Storage/ebs.md

   - move volumes across Availability Zones
   - backup and retention

+#### consistency

+- crash consistent: contains all transactions that were written to the volume before the snapshot was taken
+  - Any information in memory or any transactions not committed to disk at the time of the snapshot are discarded.
+- application consistent: ensure that the application transactions are completed and written to the volume before the snapshot is taken
+  - include data from pending transactions between these applications and the disk
+- multi-volume, crash consistent: create multi-volume snapshots, which are point-in-time snapshots for all EBS volumes attached to an EC2 instance
+  - typically restored as a set.
+    - recommend tagging your multiple-volume snapshots to manage them collectively during restore, copy, or retention
+  - After the snapshots are created, each snapshot is treated as an individual snapshot.
+  - Multi-volume snapshots support up to 40 EBS volumes per instance.

 #### Snapshots Archive

 - store archival copies of your snapshots for retention purposes